Home / Teaching & Research / Tufts Collaborates and Tufts Innovates Seed Grants / Tufts Innovates / Previous Grants – Tufts Innovates

-The Office of the Provost is pleased to announce the 2016 recipients of seed grants through the Tufts Innovates program.
-Eight newly-funded projects began in July, 2016, along with 38 previously-funded initiatives.
+The Office of the Provost is pleased to announce the 2017 recipients of seed grants through the Tufts Innovates program.
+Four newly-funded projects began in July 2017, along with 41 previously-funded initiatives.
 We thank the faculty and administrative staff who acted as peer reviewers, as well as the many faculty and staff who submitted excellent proposals, not only making this year’s decisions particularly difficult, but also indicating the widespread commitment to enhancing teaching and learning at Tufts.

 Assistive Technology Innovations